International Applicants and Non-native English Speakers

-International applicants follow the same admissions process as all other applicants, with the additional requirement of submitting a foreign coursework evaluation and TOEFL, depending on the circumstances explained below.
+International applicants follow the same admissions process as all other applicants, with the additional requirement of submitting a foreign coursework evaluation and TOEFL (or other approved exam), depending on the circumstances explained below.

 The University of Minnesota requires using World Education Services (WES) evaluation services for a course-by-course foreign transcript evaluation (FTE).
 This evaluation must be sent directly to PharmCAS.